Genivia/ugrep/README.md

            pattern matches every line.
 Each input line that matches at least one of the patterns is written to the standard output.

-           The ug command is intended for interactive searching, using a .ugrep configuration file located in the working directory or home directory, see CONFIGURATION.  ug is equivalent to ugrep --config --pretty --sort to load a .ugrep file, enhance the terminal output, and sort files by name.
+           The ug command is intended for interactive searching, using a `.ugrep' configuration file located in the working directory or, if not found, in the home directory, see CONFIGURATION.  ug is equivalent to ugrep --config --pretty --sort to load a configuration file, enhance the terminal output, and to sort files by name.

            The ugrep+ and ug+ commands are the same as the ugrep and ug commands, but also use filters to search pdfs, documents, e-books, and image